 For LGBT seniors, SAGE (Services and Advocacy for Gay, Lesbian, Bisexual and Transgendered Elderly is an important national resource.
 SAGE can direct callers to their local gay support systems closest to them.

 And last, but certainly not least, here at CancerCare we have a number of support services for LGBT patients, survivors, and caregivers.
 CancerCare has a fact sheet “Coping with Cancer as an LGBT Person” that can be ordered by calling the our Hopeline at 800-813-4673 or ordered online.
 We offer free, short-term individual counseling over the phone and in person.
-We also have two face-to-face support groups running in our New York City office:
+We also have a face-to-face support group running in our New York City office:

 In addition to checking out the above resources, please feel free to call our Hopeline at 800-813-HOPE (4673) to speak with an oncology social worker about helping your LGBT patients and caregivers locate additional support.